simschul/uncertainty_GHG_accounts/README.md

     the more RAM you require).

 The version number determines where the intermediate results are stored.
-This means a subfolder under `./intermediate_results` is created when you run the scripts the first time with a give version number.
+This means when you run the scripts the first time with a give version number a sub-folder under `./intermediate_results` is created.
 Running the scripts again with the same version number overwrites the results.

 The scripts need to be run according to the order indicated.
 The